 Meghan's bid to avoid going to trial

 In the fourth hearing, held on Oct.
-29th, Warby agreed to Meghan's lawyers' request to postpone the trial, which is now set to take place in late 2021.
+29th, Warby agreed to Meghan's lawyers' request to postpone the trial.

-Meghan's lawyers also laid out in the fourth hearing their application for a Summary Judgement, which Warby agreed to hear in full in January.
+Meghan's lawyers also laid out in the fourth hearing their application for a Summary Judgement, which is what Warby ruled on in his most recent decision.

-Meghan’s lawyers argued that Associated Newspapers’ defense is so weak the case should not even go to trial.
-This is a new tactic by her legal team and Warby will decide early next year if it has any merit.
+In a new tactic for her legal team, Meghan’s lawyers argued that Associated Newspapers’ defense is so weak the case should not even go to trial.